Elizabeth Kimber

-Elizabeth "Beth" Kimber is an American woman and former intelligence official.
+Elizabeth Kimber is an American former intelligence official.

 Early life

 A 1984 graduate of Hamilton College, Kimber majored in French and history.
 She went on to the Harvard Business School Advanced Management Program.

 Career

 Kimber started at the CIA in January 1985.
 Along the way, she was promoted to DNI Representative, Chief of Station, Deputy Director of the National Clandestine Service and Acting Deputy Director of the CIA and was the first CIA Assistant Director for Europe and Eurasia.